 Sacred Pregnancy is connection, is facing and forgiving your fears, is honoring the body that is growing an extension of love, is sisterhood.
 It’s growing your circle.
 It’s learning to change – because you are changing!
 Motherhood is a journey and pregnancy is just the beginning – so slow down when you can, you deserve to celebrate it!

-Samara Oscroft is one of our doulas in training with Full Circle Birth Collective and is the co-creator of our postpartum belly binds and is working on her Scared Pregnancy certifications.
+Samara Oscroft is the co-creator of our postpartum belly binds and is working on her Sacred Pregnancy certifications.

 Dominic Boire - your father